mangojuicejs/mangojuice/README.md

   </div>
 )
 ```
-**`results: nest(null, ResultsItem.Logic)`** just like in `all together`, we are nesting each part of a block separately.
-Here we are nesting logic.
-So, the rule is – you can bind child logic to an array of models, and the logic will be binded to each item of an array.
+**`results: nest(null, ResultsItem.Logic)`** associates a logic with `results` model's field.
+But `results` is an array.
+In this case logic will be associated with each object of an array.

 **`results: results.map(x => ResultsItem.createModel(x))`** in `SetResultsList` command just creates a `ResultsItem` model for each result item.
-That is a nesting of a model.

-**`<ResultsItem.View model={x} />`** in View nesting a View of our `ResultsItem` block for each result item.
+**`<ResultsItem.View model={x} />`** in shows a View of our `ResultsItem` block for each result item.

-## Going deeper (shared, subscribe, port)
+## Going deeper
 What if you will have to add a user to your app?
-Obviously user model should be easily accessable from anywhere of the app, for example to check is user authorized or not, or to check role of the user.
-For these cases, when you need to have widely used model, MJS provides shared block.
+Obviously the user model should be easily accessable from anywhere of the app.
+For example to check is the user authorized or not, or to check a role of the user.
+For these cases, when you need to have a widely used model, MJS provides so called `shared block`.

-As you probably already noticed, application in MJS is a tree of blocks.
-The key diffeerence of shared tree is that blocks from shared tree do not have a View.
-But anyway it is better to show how it looks like.
+As you probably already noticed, an application in MJS is a tree of blocks.
+The key diffeerence of a shared tree is that blocks from a shared tree do not have a View.

 ```js
 // Shared.js